This post is also available in: 简体中文 (Chinese (Simplified))

-A Guide to Starting a Maritime Business in Singapore
+Beginner’s Guide on Starting a Maritime Business in Singapore

 Singapore alone is responsible for shipping to an impressive 600 ports in over 120 countries, which is why it is one of the best international maritime hubs.
 Hosting up to 5,000 shipping companies and more, investors who are keen to start a maritime business in Singapore have made the right decision by choosing this country as the place to launch their dream.

-This guide to starting a maritime business in Singapore will enlighten you about what you need to know regarding this industry.
+This guide will enlighten you about what you need to know regarding this industry.